IBM-Blockchain-Starter-Kit/api-bootstrap/README.md

 To start the server in development mode, run `npm run dev`.
 This will start the server with [nodemon](https://github.com/remy/nodemon), which automatically restarts the node app when you make file changes.
 It simplifies testing when making changes and adding functionality.

-The server is configured and started from the *server/server.js* file.
+The server is configured and started from the *server/server.ts* file.
 Routers that contain all the routes of your app are added in the *routes* directory.
 The corresponding controllers/handlers (the logic performed when those apis are called) of those routes are found in the *controllers* directory.
-When adding a new route to the api, you will first create a new router (or add to an existing router) in the *routes* directory, and also include it in *routes/index.js*.
+When adding a new route to the api, you will first create a new router (or add to an existing router) in the *routes* directory, and also include it in *routes/index.ts*.
 Then you will add the logic function in the *controllers* directory.
-For example, if I wanted to add a new `/ping` route, you would create a *routes/ping.js* file.
+For example, if I wanted to add a new `/ping` route, you would create a *routes/ping.ts* file.
 The file's contents would look like this:

 ```
-const express = require('express');
-const log4js = require('log4js');
-const config = require('config');
+import * as config from 'config';
+import * as express from 'express';
+import { getLogger } from 'log4js';

 // controller logic for this route
-const pingCtrl = require('../controllers/ping');
+import * as pingCtrl from '../controllers/ping';

-const router = express.Router(); // create new router
+const router = express.Router();

 /**
  * Set up logging
  */
-const logger = log4js.getLogger('routes - ping');
+const logger = getLogger('routes - ping');
-logger.level = config.logLevel;
+logger.level = config.get('logLevel');

 logger.debug('setting up /ping route');

 /**
  * Add routes
  */
-router.get('/', ping.pingCC); // specify path and controller function for this route
+router.get('/', pingCtrl.default); // specify path and controller function for this route

 module.exports = router; // export router
 ```

-Routes are registered to the server by taking the exported router in *routes/index.js*, which basically takes all of the routers in the directory and combines them to pass to the express.js app.
+Routes are registered to the server by taking the exported router in *routes/index.ts*, which basically takes all of the routers in the directory and combines them to pass to the express app.
 At this point, we've created the new router, but it won't be registered with the express app.
-To do that, we need to open *routes/index.js* and add the following lines:
+To do that, we either need to add the route information in *config/fabric-connections.json* file or open *routes/index.ts* and add the following lines:

 ```
-const ping = require('./ping');
+import ping = require('./ping');
 router.use('/ping', ping);
 ```

 Now all we need to add is the logic.
-Create a *controllers/ping.js* file.
+Create a *controllers/ping.ts* file.
 Remember our function name needs to match what we specified when adding the route to the router.
 The file's contents would look something like this:

 ```
-const log4js = require('log4js');
-const config = require('config');

-const util = require('../helpers/util');
+import * as config from 'config';
+import { getLogger } from 'log4js';

+import * as util from '../helpers/util';

-const logger = log4js.getLogger('controllers - ping');
+const logger = getLogger('controllers - ping');
-logger.level = config.logLevel;
+logger.level = config.get('logLevel');

-/**
- * Controller object
- */
-const ping = {};

-ping.pingCC = (req, res) => {
+const pingCC = async (req, res) => {
-  logger.debug('inside pingCC()...');
+  logger.debug('entering >>> pingCC()');

   // ping chaincode
   const jsonRes = {
     statusCode: 200,
     success: true,
     message: 'Pinged chaincode successfully!',
   };

+  logger.debug('exiting <<< pingCC()');
   util.sendResponse(res, jsonRes);
 };

-module.exports = ping;
+export { pingCC as default };
 ```

 That's it, you now have a new route in your server!
 Remember it's important to keep your *swagger.yaml* up to date when you add new endpoints or make changes to existing ones.

-The *middlewares* directory contains any middleware that is used in the app, such as error handling in *error-handler.js*.
+The *middlewares* directory contains any middleware that is used in the app, such as error handling in *error-handler.ts*.

-The *helpers* directory contains any helper functions used in the app, such as a send response helper in *util.js* to send a request response back.
+The *helpers* directory contains any helper functions used in the app, such as a send response helper in *util.ts* to send a request response back.

 For full API reference and documentation, start the server and navigate to http://localhost:3000/api-docs/.
 Also, please see: